 Being able to look at the goal journey beyond personal ability can keep employees motivated.
 Plus, the awareness helps them prepare for the challenges ahead.

 Failing to keep up with goals can be caused by having vague or too difficult goals.
 There may also be too many to keep up with.
 Or, the individual may have an overall fear of failure that stifles their will to even try.

 There’s not going to be one consistent reason for every different employee.

 If you really want to help your employees stick with their goals, communicate your support for their professional goals.
 Point out that you are a partner in their professional goals.

 Gauge how each individual feels and ask what they expect from you.
 Employee X might want you to check in often and communicate feedback.
 Meanwhile, Employee Y could feel pressured to perform if you are overly involved.
 Individualize your approach to each person.

 In having the conversation with an employee who has not met goals, avoid blaming the individual.
 Criticizing or berating employees for their struggle is not going to encourage them to take risks or apply themselves in the future.

 At the same time, don’t take too much ownership of the individual’s goals.
 That’s not going to work.
 Linda Hill, co-author of Being the Boss: The 3 Imperatives for Becoming a Great Leader, says “A manager’s job is to provide ‘supportive autonomy’ that’s appropriate to the person’s level of capability.”

 Ultimately, managers can be a big support for employees in setting goals and sticking with them.
-You want to be hands-on without hand holding.
+You want to be hands-on without hand-holding.
 It’s a tricky balance.
 Still, now you’ve taken this time to read up on your role in goal setting.
-Go ahead, make giving your employees more autonomy in goal setting one of your goals for 2021.
+Go ahead, and make giving your employees more autonomy in goal setting one of your goals for 2021.